KELLIA/dictionary/README.md

   * Maxim Kupreyev
   * Tonio Sebastian Richter
   * Anne Sörgel

+The XML files containing lexical entrieis

 #### Search interface

 The search interface was designed at Georgetown University as part of the project KELLIA by:
   * Emma Manning
   * Amir Zeldes

+Code for the interface is made available under the Apache software license, version 2.0 (https://www.apache.org/licenses/LICENSE-2.0)

 #### Projects